 7. Form the cartridge tightly.
 The paper must be wrapped tightly around the bullet.
 There can be no gap along the angled cut of the trapezoid that allows molten lubricant to flow in when the cartridge is dipped.
 This takes some dexterity.
 It is easier if you have a hard wood mandrel sized correctly, so that when the powder cylinder is formed on it, the diameter is the same as the bullet.
 Otherwise you will always have loose-rolled cartridges.
 It also helps to cut your cartridge papers with very sharp scissors, or other sharp blade.
 Dull cuts leave a rough serration on the cut edge, which does not like to lie flat against the cartridge.

 8. Use a sufficiently strong powder charge.
 Depending on your rifle, this may be more or less of an issue.
 As a rule of thumb, however, .550-caliber bullets need a strong charge to effect the instant expansion.
 Without instant expansion, the advantages of the .550-caliber bullet are lost.
 With less windage, .568-caliber bullets don't have to expand as much, and you can experiment with lesser charges.
-If you are using .550-caliber bullets, start with the service charge and work backwards; in my progressive rifled barrel, I get good accuracy with 68 to 65 grains 3F, but under 65 grains the accuracy begins to catastrophically decrease.
-With 55 grains 3F, I am getting "smoothbore-equivalent" results, with .550-caliber bullets flying randomly downrange like musket balls.
+If you are using .550-caliber bullets, start with the service charge of 2F and work backwards.
+Italian reproduction constant-depth barrels seem to prefer 3F powder charges, while original rifles and progressive depth reproduction barrels do better with 2F or even 1.5F powder.
+My best shooting is with 1.5F "KIK" brand powder.

 9. Dip cartridges in relatively cool lubricant.
 Even with good rag paper, if you dip a cartridge into very hot lubricant, it will soak into the paper and cause it to stick to the bullet.
 Historically the Enfield cartridge was dipped into molten wax at 230 degrees F. I will heat my wax until it reaches 230 degrees, and then take the pot off the heat for dipping cartridges.
 I will continue dipping in the steadily cooling wax until the wax begins to solidify in the pot, and then re-heat it back up.
 This ensures I am dipping my cartridges in relatively cool wax that will not soak into the paper.
 I then run the cartridges through a slightly warmed gauge to remove excess wax.
 My gauge for cartridges with .550-caliber bullets is .568-inch diameter, and .582-inch for cartridges with .568cal bullets.